jaescalo/akamai-edgeworker-examples/ekv-importer/README.md

-# Akamai EdgeKV Python Importer
+# Akamai EdgeKV Importer

 This tool aids the initial EdgeKV seeding.
-The script reads from a CSV file, converts each row to a JSON string which then is used as the value in EdgeKV.
+The script can read items from a CSV file, converts each row to a JSON string which then is used as the value in EdgeKV.
 As for the item id for EdgeKV it can be any of the column names, just pass it as part of the arguments for the script.
-The script also allow for EdgeKV delete operations.
+The script also allow for EdgeKV delete operations and single item upsert/delete.

 ## Modes of Operation
 There are 2 modes of operation for writing/deleting to EdgeKV: `edgeworker` or `api`.